 The Cloud Platform Console provides a browser-based SSH terminal, and the

-gcloud tool allows you to establish a connection through the terminal of your
+gcloud command-line tool allows you to establish a connection through the

-choice.
-If you choose to enable static external IPs for your instances,
+terminal of your choice.
+If you choose to enable static external IPs for your

 A VM instance can connect to Cloud Platform resources by using a service account.
 A service account is a special Google account that can be used by applications to access Google services programmatically.
 This account belongs to your application or a VM instance instead of to an individual end user.
 Your application uses the service account to call the API of a service, so that the users aren't directly involved.

 Cloud Platform provides Google Cloud IAM for federated identity management and granular access management.
 For a discussion of Cloud IAM as it pertains to Compute Engine, see Identity and Access Management Roles.
 For a more general discussion about identity management on Cloud Platform, see the Management article.